 - IROs and Cafcass guardians do not take cases back to court as they should be doing, especially when a child wants to come home, and parents and guardians end up being treated and viewed as if they have abused the child.

-The Minister’s letter of response invariably begins with statements about how much people who take on the role of providing a family home for a child are greatly valued.
+Any ministerial or government response we have seen over the past two years will invariably begin with platitudes about how much people who take on the role of providing a family home for a child are greatly valued.

-The concerns raised by the parent or guardian are then basically ignored and government policy and provision is reiterated – when it is these very policies and services that are being drawn to the attention of the Minister as having utterly failed the family by the parent or guardian.
-The letters have a condescending tone and beneath the platitudes they reveal a dismissive and concerning disregard for us amongst elected ministers, who if they are Conservative MPs affirm their agreement with the Minister and describe the concerns as having been ‘addressed’ by the Minister.
+Government policy and provision is reiterated – when it is these very policies and services that are being drawn to the attention of the minister as having utterly failed the child and family by the parent or guardian.

-Practice in permanence has not evolved in the past 20 years, particularly in regards to family contact.
-This is despite massive social change.
-Legislation is not fit for purpose, with this fact not being recognised by government.
-The report ‘Trends in adoption and special guardianship support and priorities for the future’ sets out a context where legislation change is unlikely to be a possibility in the medium term.
+From our perspective, the system is not fit for purpose, with this fact not being recognised by government.
+A government report ‘Trends in adoption and special guardianship support and priorities for the future’ sets out a context where legislation change is unlikely to be a possibility in the medium term.
 Why?
-If there is suffering and harm then things need to change.
-From our perspective the system is broken and it is punishing people who care for vulnerable children suffering trauma and loss, when they ask for help for the children.
+If there is suffering and harm then things surely need to change?

 “We have to view adoptive parents as systemically discriminated against by all social structures in society – everybody wants to pat us on the head but nobody wants to actually help improve our situation or our children’s situation.
 Its all part and parcel of the same adoption myth…the happily ever after and then if not – the persecution and blame, because you fucked up our fantasy that all you have to do is provide love (& unicorns and trampolines)”